phmatray/Ducky/docs/general/core-concepts/effects.md

 ## Defining Effects

-In R3dux, you define an effect by extending the `Effect` class and overriding the `Handle` method.
+In Ducky, you define an effect by extending the `Effect` class and overriding the `Handle` method.
 The `Handle` method takes two parameters:
 - `Observable<IAction> actions`: The stream of actions dispatched to the store.
 - `Observable<IRootState> rootState`: The observable stream of the current state.